 Sat, May 6 Discover the McKeon Trail* – Hike along this newly created Greenway Trail, which connects the Hudson Highlands Nature Museum’s Outdoor Discovery Center and Black Rock Forest, and offers views of the Catskills and the Hudson River.
 Trail co-creator George Muser will lead the hike and give insight into how trails are designed, so that everyone has a chance to enjoy the beauty that surrounds us while protecting natural resources.

-Meet: 10:30am, Hudson Highlands Nature Museum’s Outdoor Education Center, Cornwall
+Meet: 10:30am, Hudson Highlands Nature Museum’s Outdoor Discovery Center, Cornwall

 Duration: 3 hours

 Fri, June 2 Musical Tot Trek* – Little ones and parents alike will love this whimsical nature walk around scenic Brooks Lake in Fort Montgomery led by singer/songwriter Stacy Labriola.
 Designed with toddlers and preschoolers in mind, this trek features a rollicking musical break with Stacy’s renditions of favorite nature-inspired songs and chants.

 Meet: 10:00am, Brooks Lake Park, Mine Road, Fort Montgomery